dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-23-rebuilding-boris.markdown

 later, in what the cool kids would call "camera roll," I guess (to me it's just a gallery, or a folder that syncs to all my devices).

-{% include image.html name="highlighted-book.jpg" alt="A physical book page with a yellow highlight" %}
+{% include image.html name="highlighted-book.jpg" alt="A physical book page with a yellow highlight" caption="One such picture." %}

 To translate all the above into features: the reading app of my dreams makes highlighting effortless, should have proper TTS, needs to be natively social